NovaForgeCtrl/LUMS/install.md

 This prevents duplicate execution when multiple workers or repeated timer runs are present.

-Atomic claim behavior has been tested as part of the current job workflow.

 ---

 ## 40. Job Recovery

 A job may remain in the `running` state if:

-* The client loses power
+* the client loses power
-* The watcher is terminated
+* the watcher is terminated
-* The network connection fails
+* the network connection fails
-* The operating system reboots
+* the operating system reboots
-* The package manager process crashes
+* the package manager process crashes
-* Result submission fails
+* result submission fails

-LUMS now provides controlled recovery for interrupted running jobs.
+LUMS provides controlled recovery for interrupted running jobs.

 The recovery endpoint is: